-Before attempting to interpret these frequency distributions, it is advisable to consider the relative duration of periods of prosperity and depression, the bearing of long-period trends of wholesale prices and secular changes in cycle lengths.
+Before attempting to interpret these frequency distributions, it is advisable to consider the relative duration of periods of prosperity and depression in business cycles, and the bearing of long-period trends of wholesale prices upon our problem.

 4. The Relative Duration of Prosperity and Depression.